shibani/minesweeper_rails/README.md

 * How to run tests, in root directory
 - for Jasmine tests covering JS, run: `rake teaspoon`
 - for ruby tests covering the controller and view, run: `rspec`

+* TO DO IN THE FUTURE
+Extract the build_board_view method that formats the board for the browser out of the Rails app and move it into the Gem.